fishnal/aws-notes/compute/elb.md

 ELBs can detect when an instance goes down, and re-route traffic to healthy instances accordingly

+Integrates very well and easily with **EC2 Auto Scaling**
+- ELB solves the problem of

 ### Components of ELB

 - **Listeners** - defines how inbound connections are routed to your **target groups** based on ports and protocols set as **conditions**